geudde/attic-chest/pages/02.season-1/03.meeting-03/03.andrew/docs.md

 <div class="author">Communicated by Mr Flaxman</div>

-> The following Ode to the tutelar Saint of the Catholic Church at Wells was written with a pencil in the Dean’s prayer book whilst Mr Perkins was entertaining the Author with his charming performances on the organ.
+> The following ode to the tutelar saint of the Catholic Church at Wells was written with a pencil in the dean’s prayer book whilst Mr Perkins was entertaining the author with his charming performances on the organ.

 Long may they gothic pillars bear the weight
 Which towers in beauty o’er their slender form,
 Nor with rude crash consign their charge to fate
-But brave the Whirlwind and defy the Storm!
+But brave the whirlwind and defy the storm!

-Long may thy solemn Organ’s melting sound
+Long may thy solemn organ’s melting sound
 Attune the mind, and pure affections raise
 Roll thro’ the vaulted roofs, and thence rebound
-To distant Aisles, and die in Songs of Praise!
+To distant aisles, and die in songs of praise!

-Long may thy Matin and thy Evening bell
+Long may thy matin and thy evening bell
-Charge the light transient Breeze with calls to Prayer
+Charge the light transient breeze with calls to prayer
-Rouse every holy Passion from its Cell
+Rouse every holy passion from its cell
-And for Celestial Bliss the soul prepare!
+And for celestial bliss the soul prepare!

 Or should it chance to toll in that dread hour
 When a departing spirit droops in clay!
 May it revive the poor dejected flower
-And pass it blooming to the realms of Day!
+And pass it blooming to the realms of day!

 J. Bowen
 1792